avahoffman/urban-weed-genomics/bash/README.md

 Possible file names shown in [Aspera Transfer File Names](#aspera-transfer-file-names).
 There are multiple of these files so that I could parallelize (replace n with the correct number in the command used below).
+This text file will need to be uploaded to your scratch directory in MARCC.

-Files were transferred using the following commands.
-First, load the aspera module.
+Files were then transferred using the following commands.
+Before starting, make sure you are in a data transfer node.
+Then, load the aspera module.
 Alternatively, you can install the Aspera transfer software and use that.

     module load aspera

-Initiate the transfer:
+Initiate the transfer from within your scratch directory:

     ascp -T -l8G -i /software/apps/aspera/3.9.1/etc/asperaweb_id_dsa.openssh --file-list=01-aspera_transfer_n.txt --mode=recv --user=<aspera-user> --host=<aspera-IP> /scratch/users/<me>@jhu.edu